MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/patterns/patterns-overview.md

 ---
-title: "Power Apps Patterns: Overview | Microsoft Docs"
+title: "Power Apps patterns: Overview | Microsoft Docs"
-description: Learn about some of the most common enterprise uses for Power Platform and the patterns that successful makers have used to bring these solutions to life.
+description: Learn about some of the most common enterprise uses for Microsoft Power Platform and the patterns that successful makers have used to bring these solutions to life.
 author: kathyos
 ms.service: powerapps
 ms.topic: conceptual